videosdk-live/videosdk-docs/flutter_docs/guide/video-and-audio-calling-api-sdk/quick-start.md

 }
 ```

-4. Now we will update the `builder` to generate meeting view.
+4. Now we will update the `builder` to generate a meeting view.

 - Adding the Event listeners for the meeting and setting the state of our local `meeting`